microsoft/DirectXTex/README.md

 * The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
 If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.

 * As of the October 2024 release, the command-line tools also support GNU-style long options using ``--``.
-All existing switches conntinue to function, but some of the `-` options are now deprecated per this table:
+All existing switches continue to function, but some of the `-` options are now deprecated per this table:

 |texassemble||texconv||texdiag||
 |---|---|---|---|---|---|